 c.
 Stalls must be cleaned daily.
 Manure and used bedding must be removed from the premises on no less than a weekly basis.
-Each week, between such removal, manure may only be stored in appropriate containers, which must be screened from view from adjacent lots and the right of way.
+Each week, between such removal, manure may only be stored in appropriate containers.
 The containers must be located at least 250 feet from any dwelling not on the lot where the stable is located and 100 feet from any lot line.
 A pile containing putrescible refuse and/or manure is prohibited and cannot be composted.
-Spreading of manure is prohibited.cannot be considered compost.
+Spreading of manure is prohibited.